Towards a Combinatorial Understanding of Lattice Path Asymptotics: The case of small steps: a different approach

-Fayolle and Raschel~\cite[Remark 4.9]{FaRa12} describe the location of the dominant singularity in the generating function for most quarter plane models with small steps.
+Fayolle and Raschel~\cite[Remark 4.9]{FaRa12} describe the location of the dominant singularity in the generating function for nonsingular small step quarter plane models.
 Their formula depends on the drift $\delta(\mS) = (\delta_x, \delta_y)$, along with another parameter of the model called the \emph{covariance}.
-The covariance is defined to be
+We do not use this parameter, except to compare to their formulas.
+The covariance of a step set, denoted $\gamma(\mS)$ is defined as

 In the case of small steps the inventory always has the form